-Including the results of Corporación Lindley for the last four months of the year, Arca Continental South America posted sales of Ps.
+Including the results of Corporación Lindley for the last four In Peru, we will continue to capitalize on our strategy of increamonths of the year, Arca Continental South America posted sales of Ps.
 26,206 million, 67.9% above 2014; an EBITDA of Ps.
 4,955 million, a year-over-year growth of 85.1%; and a net income of Ps.
 1.575 million.
-53.4% more than in 2014. with a net margin of 6%.
+53.4% more than in 2014.

-In Argentina, despite the negative inflationary environment, sales volume increased 1.1%, largely driven by single-serve water, which grew 25% in the final quarter of the year, and still beverages, which increased 85% during 4Q15.
+with a net margin of 6%.
+In Argentina, despite the negative inflationary environment, we operated with an effective price-packaging strategy. sales volume increased 1.1%, largely driven by single-serve water, which grew 25% in the final quarter of the year, and still beverages, which increased 85% during 4Q15.
 We faced the adverse macroeconomic environment in Argentina with consistent investments in the point of sale, reflecting our confidence in the region's long-term economic performance.
-These actions contributed to the development of new competitive advantages, positioning us to leverage new growth opportunities in the future.
+These actions contributed to the development IN PERU, JUST A FEW MONTHS AFTER THE of new competitive advantages, positioning us to leverage new growth opportunities in the future.